 In addition to pulp production, Metsä Fibre has innovated plenty of things from pulp in cooperation with its partners.
 Aquacomp makes a biocomposite which combines plastic and biomass in the demo plant located next to Metsä Group’s Rauma mill.
 MI Demo, a joint venture of Itochu Corporation and Metsä Spring, part of Metsä Group, is also initiating the further development of a production technology for a pulp-based textile fibre on the premises of the Äänekoski bioproduct mill.

-Courage is required
+Courage is required for reducing plastic usage

 For now, plastic’s superior competitive advantage is its price.
 Whereas a gram of lab-manufactured nano cellulose may cost you 30 euros, you can get plastic granulate from China for less than one euro a kilo.
 Many plastic product manufacturers have invested in their production lines for decades, and the transition to a new material is not always easy, let alone cheap.